The farm receives visitors from 10 to 15, seven days a week, 365 days a year. The later you come, the less you see.

 Though young animals can be seen only through fences, tourists have a chance to meet a milk-moose released from a maternity enclosure 2-4 days after parturition.
 May to October they come for milking every morning and then return to their forest pastures, sometimes along fences and through car parking.
 Around the farm, up to 4 km apart from its enclosures, people can suddenly meet a browsing moose with a collar.
 Don't panic, that's normal.
 Nevertheless, don't anticipate that you'll touch a free moose during a short trip.
 Sometimes it takes hours to find a radio tagged animal in the natural environment by means of a radio direction finding receiver.
 On the other hand, a considerable part of visitors prefer to «communicate» with big animals through steel wire fences, though a full enjoyment in excursion will get only those who happen to feel a moose warmth.

-In mid-June newborn calves begin their free life in a summer camp near the Poksha River.
-They are confined in a fence only for several hours, 10 to 15 o'clock, i.e. during the excursion period.
+In mid-June newborn calves begin their free life.
+They are confined in a fence only for several hours, 10 to 15 o'clock, i.e. during the excursion period in the daytime.
 Then all gates are open, but calves may stay in shade until gad-flies disappear.
 Visitors are allowed to enter the enclosure, take photo and video.
 From July-August visitors can also pat a calf, kiss his nose, squeeze him, scratch his neck, and lay down near him.
 Visitors are NOT allowed to feed calves!
 Don't chase those who don't want to communicate.

 Children establish friendship easily.
 The more contacts between people and calves, the more communicable and good-nature the calves will be when they grow up.
 I hope human will also become a little bit better.
 I advise to touch an animal and try to feel his warmth.